Tyler State Park

 Boating: electric motors only

 Canoe Rental: The Canoe Rental is open daily from Memorial Day Weekend through Labor Day, weather permitting.
-Hours of operation are 11 a.m. to 6 p. m.
-The last canoe goes out at 5 pm.
+Hours of operation are 11:00 AM to 6:00 PM.
+The last canoe goes out at 5:00 PM.
 A deposit and driver's license is required.
 Special rates apply for groups of 4 or more.
-There are also half day and full day rates.
+There are also half day and full day rates. www.tylerstateparkboats.com

-Fishing: Anglers may fish along the banks of Neshaminy Creek or from a canoe.
-Warm-water species include sunfish, black crappie, carp, smallmouth bass and other panfish.
-Neshaminy Creek is also the home of large snapping turtles, eels, frogs, water snakes and muskrats.
-Pennsylvania Fish and Boat Commission regulations and seasons apply.
+Fishing: Neshaminy Creek is stocked with trout and provides excellent fishing opportunities.
+Anglers may fish along the banks of Neshaminy Creek or from a canoe or kayak.
+Warmwater species include sunfish, black crappie, carp, smallmouth bass, and other panfish.

 Go to the U. S. Geological Survey Web site for the water level of Neshaminy Creek Near Rushland. http://waterdata.usgs.gov/pa/nwis/uv/?site_no=01464750&PARAmeter_cd=00065,00060,00010

-The trails give excellent views of the park and surrounding countryside.
+Park trails lead visitors through areas rich in historic and scenic interest.
+The trails provide excellent views of the park and surrounding countryside.
 You can take a short walk or a long hike covering many miles.
 Several parking lots near the outer perimeter of the park allow access to remote areas and trails.

-The bicycle trails are named at each intersection.
-Most of the bicycle trails are over eight feet wide, paved and designed for easy two-way travel.
-The asphalt trails are multiple-use trails.
+Trails are named at each intersection.
+Most of the bicycle trails are over eight feet wide, paved, and designed for easy, two-way travel.
+Paved trails are multiple-use trails.
 Be a courteous and safe bicycle rider.

 Picnic tables are along the bicycle trails for rest stops.

-Parking for horse trailers is near Number One Lane Trail in the large parking lot across from the craft center.
-Limited additional parking is available in the lot on PA 332 across from Spring Garden Mill, and at the Schofield Ford Covered Bridge parking lot off of Swamp Road.
+Parking for horse trailers is near Number One Lane Trail in the large parking lot across from the arts center, in the Fisherman’s lot on PA 332 across from Spring Garden Mill, and at the Schofield Ford Covered Bridge parking lot off of Swamp Road.
+Hitching posts and a mounting platform are provided at the covered bridge access area.

-Disc Golfing: A 27-hole course begins by the Upper Plantation Picnic Area.
-Much like regular golf, but using a “Frizbee” or golf disc, the object is to complete each hole in as few strokes as possible.
+Disc Golfing: One of the top ranked courses in the country, this 36-hole course begins at the Upper Plantation Picnic Area.
+Much like regular golf, but using a “Frisbee” or disc, the object is to complete each hole in as few strokes as possible.
 Course maps with rules and scorecards are available at the park office and at the Upper Plantation Picnic Area parking lot.
-For more information contact the Bucks County Disc Golf Alliance. www.bcdga.com
+The Bucks County Disc Golf Alliance offers tournaments, clinics, and leagues. www.bcdga.com

-Sledding: Slopes below the Upper Plantation Picnic Area parking lot and the slopes west of the covered bridge are great for sledding and tobogganing when conditions permit.
+Sledding: Slopes below the Upper Plantation Picnic Area parking lot and west of the covered bridge are great for sledding and tobogganing when conditions permit.

 Ice Skating: Neshaminy Creek sometimes freezes and ice-skating is permitted near the boathouse warming area.
 Ice thickness is not monitored.

-The Spring Garden Mill, once a grain and feed mill, is leased to the Langhorne Players, Inc. The players have converted the mill into a small theater for recreational and cultural events. www.langhorneplayers.org
+Home to the Langhorne Players, Inc., the Spring Garden Mill was once a grain and feed mill.
+The Langhorne Players are a volunteer community theater company that has converted the mill into a small theater for the production of unusual, thought-provoking plays and cultural events. www.langhorneplayers.org

 Tyler Park Center for the Arts

 The Tyler Park Center for the Arts occupies a building that was once an equestrian and hay barn.
-The Arts Center converted the barn and surrounding buildings into artist dwellings, workshops and studios.
-They offer classes and workshops. www.tylerparkarts.org
+The arts center converted the barn and surrounding buildings into artist dwellings, workshops, and studios.
+They offer classes and workshops.
+The annual Crafts in the Meadow Fall Invitational Craft Show helps support the arts center. www.tylerparkarts.org

 Environmental Education and Interpretation